 The AI theme across sectors

-If you group by theme rather than strict SIC code, the AI/technology infrastructure bet becomes even clearer:
+If you group by theme rather than strict SIC code, the AI and technology infrastructure bet becomes even clearer:

 Taken together, AI-related exposure appears in the majority of the 57 wallets we track.
 It’s the dominant theme in smart money positioning right now.